 Check out the Debt Snowball Table for a detailed look at each month payments.
 This is a great way to visualize exactly how the snowball payoff method works.
-The table highlights the payments you have already made for the month.
-You can also see your debt snowflake additional payments for each month.
-Try the different payment plans to see which one is going to work best for you.
-You can even export the table into an Excel file if you like.
+For the current month, the table highlights how much you have paid on each debt and how much you have left to go.
+You can also see any debt snowflake additional payments, overall running balance and even the total amount being paid in interest for each month.
+Choose a different payment plan from the list and see how your payoff plan is effected to see which one is going to work best for you.
+You can even export the debt snowball table into an Excel file if you like.

 The Debt Snowball method is when you pay the accounts with the lowest balance first.
 The idea is that by paying off accounts in a shorter period of time, momentum is built up and help keeps you motivated by accumulating small victories.

 Also called "Debt Stacking", it's the most mathematically effective way to pay down debt, the avalanche method focuses on the accounts with the highest interest rate first.
 If you are not sure which payment method to use; try this one first.

 The idea behind the Debt Hybrid plan is to bring together the best parts of the snowball and avalanche payoff methods so that you can pay debts off quickly and effectively while at the same time maintaining your motivation.

 You can use this plan if you are looking to gain budget flexibility.
 By eliminating the debts with the highest monthly payments first (like auto loans) you can free up cash resources.